About Us / One Process

 Qualified Company List Additions

 Both analysts resubmit the company and investment thesis to the Investment Committee with their detailed findings.
 Following Committee debate, portfolio managers further discuss the company’s merits, and three of five members of the Portfolio Management Committee must agree for the stock to be added to SGA’s QCL where it then becomes eligible for purchase in SGA portfolios.

 Analysts perform continuous due diligence on all QCL businesses, comparing them based on key business quality drivers, the predictability and sustainability of their growth opportunity, and their cash flow-based valuation relative to other QCL businesses and portfolio holdings.

 A stock is purchased when it offers enhancements in key business quality criteria, future expected growth, and valuation.
 We limit holdings to no more than 30 in the U.S. portfolio and no more than 35 in the global, international, and emerging markets portfolios.
 This ensures that we own only the highest-confidence, highest-return opportunities we can identify, regardless of whether they are part of a benchmark or not.
 Conversely, a stock is sold when we identify fundamental deterioration in key thesis drivers, the valuation becomes stretched, or other stocks with similar business quality and growth potential become more attractively valued (i.e., “forced attrition”).
 Two of three portfolio managers must agree in order for a stock to be purchased, sold, trimmed, or added to a position.

 Risk management is an inherent element of our investment process.
-We seek to control three key risk factors: 1) business risk, by investing selectively in high-quality businesses that offer more predictable and sustainable long-term earnings growth; 2) human risk, by assigning a primary and a back-up analyst to each stock, and taking a team approach to research and portfolio management; and 3) price risk, by implementing a disciplined, proprietary cash flow-based valuation approach to all purchases and sales.
+We seek to control three key risk factors: 1) Business risk, by investing selectively in high-quality businesses that offer more predictable and sustainable long-term earnings growth; 2) Human risk, by assigning a primary and a backup analyst to each company, and taking a team approach to research and portfolio management; and 3) Price risk, by implementing a disciplined, proprietary cash flow-based valuation approach to all purchases and sales.
 Additionally, we seek to mitigate portfolio risk by setting strict limits for individual company exposure at 8% (in most portfolios), industry exposure at 25%, and sector exposure at 40%.